ffund/run-my-experiment-on-geni-blog/2017-03-31-basic-home-gateway-services-dhcp-dns-nat.md

 confirming that the packet headers are rewritten in the NAT gateway.

 **Note**: your "gateway" node may itself be located behind a NAT!
-So the WAN-facing IP address on the gateway may not be the same as the address you observe on the "website" node.
+So the WAN-facing IP address on the gateway may not be the same as the address you observe on the "website" node, and either or both of these addresses may not be the "public" IP address you identified previously.

 ## Notes

+Updated September 2022: Added CloudLab instructions.

-Last updated: November 2020.
-Thanks to Devesh Yadav and Professor Violet Syrotiuk at Arizona State University for the corrections.
+Updated November 2020: Thanks to Devesh Yadav and Professor Violet Syrotiuk at Arizona State University for corrections.

 ### Exercise